3 July 2011

-Bodhisattva playing a flute (8th century) Octagonal gilt bronze lantern (金銅八角燈籠, kondō hakkaku tōrō)
+Bodhisattva playing a flute (8th century) Octagonal gilt bronze lantern (金銅八角燈籠, kondō hakkaku tōrō) at the entrance.

 Entering the Great Buddha Hall (大仏殿 Daibutsuden), we are greeted by the bronze statue of the Buddha, Vairocana/Daibutsu (大仏), “the light of whose knowledge and compassion illumines widely”.